Eyesore123/Snake-game-JS-only/README.md

 - **Smooth Gameplay:** Smooth gameplay that feels responsive and intuitive.
 - **Score Tracking:** Keep track of your score as you progress through the game.
 - **Game Over Screen:** See your final score.
-- **Music and Sound Effects:** Amazing soundtrack, game sounds and customizable sound volume!
+- **Music and Sound Effects:** Amazing soundtracks, game sounds and customizable sound volume!
 - **Changing Backgrounds:** Nice snake themed backgrounds that change as you progress through the game.
 - **Mobile Compatibility:** Play the game on your mobile device (tablets and very small phone devices might not display correctly)
 - **Gamepad Support:** Use a gamepad for an even more immersive experience.